jptweb/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

 ## III.
 Submission Requirements

+- Create a document either PDF or DOCX that contains the deliverables.
+I will print these off before class!
+If you made paper mockups please bring these
 - Submit to myCourses before the dropbox closes:
   - 7 *User Flow Diagrams* (these could be diagrammed, or easy-to-read text that is nicely formatted) - 3 for primary user, 2 for power user, 2 for casual user
   - 5 or more LoFi wireframe screen mockups (if they are on paper, take pictures)
   - 5 or more unique tasks (using the template linked above)
+- **Team dropbox** - only one submission needed per team!

 ---